 Wondering what you have to do when you buy a boat?
 Whether new or used, the process is the same and there are there are ten immediate legal and practical items that must be taken care of.
 Use this new boat checklist before you take that first ride!
 (Disclaimer: this list is for boats in the US; I don’t know requirements in other countries.)

 All of these are things you should think about and plan for before the closing.
-Here’s my 10-point checklist:
+Here’s my 10-point new boat checklist:

 At the closing, the seller should have signed the title over to you or, if a USCG documented boat, use the appropriate forms.
 But it’s not enough to just receive those forms.
 You need to mail, fax or hand deliver them to the appropriate office so that title (or certificate of documentation) will be issued in your name.
 This is your proof of ownership — until you get a title/certificate of documentation in your name, keep a copy of the bill of sale in the boat.